 Your boat is equipped with a valve (seacock) on the engine cooling water intake.
-To access the valve, open the cover at the aft center cockpit floor.
-The valve is on the starboard of the opening, low in the bilge area.
 The handle has a slide mechanism to prevent the valve from being shut off inadvertently.
 The valve is used to shut off the water supply in the event a hose failure or water leakage occurs.
-The valve is open when the handle is in-line with the valve body and the valve is closed when the handle is perpendicular to the valve body.
+The valve is open when the yellow handle is in-line with the valve body and the valve is closed when the handle is perpendicular to the valve body.
 Leave the valve open at all times unless an emergency condition requires you to close the valve to stop a leak or the possibility of a leak.